-Active substance potency of cocaine samples seized by the police or collected as part of the SINTES scheme in 2018 is still high and continuing to rise (see section T1.1.5 of the Market&Crime workbook).
+Active substance potency of cocaine samples seized by the police in 2020 and 2019 or collected as part of the SINTES scheme in 2018 is still high (see section T1.1.5 of the 2021 Market & Crime workbook).

 In 2018, a very large majority of the samples seized by the police (82%) included levamisole as the main cutting agent.
-In 2017, more than a third of samples (38%) only contained levamisole as the cutting agent.
 As the levamisole is usually added in the producer country, it would appear that cocaine is no longer always cut when arriving in the country.
 Furthermore, with the exception of inert diluents, no cutting agents were detected in a third of the samples collected by SINTES.